Introduction to MySQL SELECT INTO Variable

 that gives the following output after the execution of the query –

-Let us try storing values with Angular technology the same as that of java but having more than one record in it.
+Let us try storing values with Angular technology the same as Java but with more than one record.

 SELECT name, position INTO @angularperson, @angularoperator FROM workers WHERE technology = 'Angular';